leekarensl/leekarensl.github.io/_posts/2023-03-17-employee-churn-prediction.md

 If that can be achieved, we can use this model to predict the probability of future employee leaving, allowing the company to act, minimising the chance of the company losing a good employee.

-As we are predicting a binary output and due to the unbalanced nature of the dataset, we will be using the Decision Tree algorithm.
+As we are predicting a binary output and due to the unbalanced nature of the dataset, we will be using the Random Forest algorithm.

 <br>